rethinkdb/rethinkdb-rs/0-about-rethinkdb/faq.md

 ## What languages can I use to work with RethinkDB? ##

-You can use Ruby, Python, and Javascript/Node.js to write RethinkDB queries.
+You can use Ruby, Python, and JavaScript/Node.js to write RethinkDB queries.
 In addition, there are [community supported](/docs/install-drivers/) client drivers for more than half a dozen other languages.

-If you already know Javascript, all RethinkDB queries can be freely intermixed with Javascript code because the server supports native Javascript execution using the V8 engine.
+If you already know JavaScript, all RethinkDB queries can be freely intermixed with JavaScript code because the server supports native JavaScript execution using the V8 engine.

 ## What are the system requirements? ##

 RethinkDB server is written in C++ and currently runs on 32-bit and 64-bit Linux systems, as well as OS X 10.7 and above.
-Ruby, Python, Javascript, as well as [community supported](/docs/install-drivers/) client drivers can run on any platform where these languages are supported.
+Ruby, Python, JavaScript, as well as [community supported](/docs/install-drivers/) client drivers can run on any platform where these languages are supported.